MichelML/ml-cellsignal/README.md

 **N.B.
 This design is inspired by Appendix B of the book  [Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools](https://www.amazon.ca/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291) by Aurélien Géron**

 1. Frame the problem and look at the big picture.
-2. Get the data.
-3. Explore the data to gain insights.
+2. Explore the data to gain insights.
-4. Prepare the data to better expose the underlying data patterns to Machine Learning algorithms.
+3. Prepare the data to better expose the underlying data patterns to Machine Learning algorithms.
-5. Explore many different models and short-list the best ones.
+4. Explore many different models and short-list the best ones.
-6. Fine-tune your models and combine them into a great solution.
+5. Fine-tune your models and combine them into a great solution.
-7. Present your solution.

 #### Frame the problem and look at the big picture
 1. Define the objective in business terms.